apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 When checkpoint is created,
 recently deleted files in trash are moved under the checkpoint.
-Files in checkpoints older than `fs.trash.checkpoint.interval` will be permanently deleted on the next invocation of `-expunge` command.
+Files in checkpoints older than `fs.trash.interval` will be permanently deleted on the next invocation of `-expunge` command.

 If the file system supports the feature,